-- Leave the unit in the same state they found it when the lease ends.
+- Leave the property in the same state they found it when the lease ends.

 Colorado Landlord Rights & Responsibilities

-Colorado Landlord-tenant law also describes the rights and responsibilities of all landlords operating in the state.
+Colorado landlord-tenant laws also describe the rights and responsibilities of all landlords operating in the state.
 These rights include:

 - To enter their tenant’s unit and carry out required repairs or maintenance tasks.

 - To make changes to the terms of the agreement.